 Sweethearts vs. Immigration Law: Timing Issues Related to Spousal/Fiancé(e) Petitions

-Of the various immigration questions and situations clients bring to us, the most common is a variation of: ”my foreign fiancé(e) (or spouse) is overseas and I live in the U.S., how can we settle in the U.S. together, with minimal delay?”
+Of the various immigration questions and situations clients bring to us, a common one is a variation on: “my foreign fiancé(e) (or spouse) is overseas and I live in the U.S., how can we settle in the U.S. together, with minimal delay?”

 While modern travel and technology allow us to meet and woo mates from all corners of the globe, a true long-term love story will only play out if immigration regulations are complied with.
 Below, we discuss eight (8) common scenarios, and some general guidance for each.
 Naturally, each relationship and applicant will have their own specificities, and an experienced attorney should be hired to ensure the case is properly handled.
 In the scenarios below, a U.S. citizen is the “petitioner” on behalf of the foreign national “beneficiary.”
 The analysis changes slightly if the petitioner is a resident rather than a citizen.

 1) Choosing Between a Fiancé(e) or Spousal Visa (U.S. Citizen resides in the U.S., spouse abroad)

 For individuals contemplating whether to marry before or after starting the immigration process, there are several considerations to take into account.
 The two processes require approximately the same amount of time – approximately 7-12 months for the beneficiary to be issued a visa to the U.S. If the petitioner is in the U.S., and wants to get the process started as quickly as possible, filing the fiancé(e) petition saves time in that no marriage is required.
 The parties must have met in person within the previous two years and must be free to marry, among other requirements.